sanekgusev/beemsterstraat370/index.md

 Amsterdam Centraal station can be easily reached by bike (by crossing the IJ on the Buiksloterweg ferry) or by bus + metro combo.

-Bus stop for lines 30 and 35 is right across the street.
+Bus stop for line 35 is right across the street.
 Amsterdam Noord metro station is about 20 minutes by foot or a 6-minute bike ride away.

 See the locality map in the [**Useful Places Nearby**](#useful_places) section for more details.